SomeoneOKxD/kuudraiscool/README.md

 - <details>
     <summary>Dynamic Waypoints</summary>
-    Shows you the perfect location and time to throw your pearl so you land on the supply drop location<br>
+    Shows you the perfect location and time to throw your pearl so you land on the supply drop location.<br>
     <img src="assets/features/skyAndDouble.gif" alt="Sky And Double" width="400"/><br>
     <img src="assets/features/skyAndFlat.gif" alt="Sky And Flat" width="400"/><br>
 </details>